naemon/naemon.github.io/README.md

 Written for [Jekyll](http://jekyllrb.com/), and relying on [bootstrap](http://getbootstrap.com/).

 To get jekyll and all requirements in place, install bundler (`rubygems-bundler` on fedora, `bundler` on debian, `ruby-bundler` on ubuntu), and run `bundle install`.
-Then you should be able to should be serve the page up locally using `jekyll serve`.
+Then you should be able to should be serve the page up locally using `jekyll serve --watch`.

 Install locally